 BREATH

-This sculpture is part of Nature, Energy, & Reflection, a year-long installation exploring the quiet dialogue between clay, breath, and place.
+Nature, Energy, & Reflection is a year-long installation exploring the quiet dialogue between clay, breath, and place.
 Each piece was created in response to a specific site within the Gardens and is paired with a guided meditation to deepen connection and awareness.
-Together, the works invite visitors to tune into the subtle energies of the natural world—and the resonance within.
+Together, the works invite visitors to tune into the subtle energies of the natural world — and the resonance within.

 Location: Red Bridge Overlook